-Every country inevitably encounters fluctuations in economic development.
-So, which factors play the key role in economic growth rate fluctuations?
+The contribution of total factor productivity to economic growth is which factors play the key role in economic growth rate fluctuations?
 Is it input factors, total factor productivity, energy consumption or environment loss?
 In order to answer this question, we decomposed the economic growth rate into parts related to total factor productivity, factor inputs and environmental loss.
 Further, the variance decomposition of (4) is expressed as follow: